Press enter or spacebar to select a desired language.

 • Our program follows an interdisciplinary design and the faculty and students represent multiple disciplines and specializations.

-• Our faculty use a personalized approach which encourages students to complete the program without delays.
+• Our faculty members use a personalized approach which encourages students to complete the program without delays.

 • The program is rigorous; it will prepare students for higher levels of service and advocacy in any chosen field.